piton-package-manager/piton/README.md

 ## Piton Limitations

 Piton is all about making package management local.
-It is not meant to be a repalcement for setuptools or pip.
-Piton continues to use pip, setuptools, and PYPI in the background.
+While it replaces Virtualenv, it is not meant to be a repalcement for setuptools.

+Piton continues to use setuptools, and PYPI in the background, along with very limited use of pip.
+In future versions the dependency on pip will be removed.